 - Encouraging media to disseminate messages from religious leaders urging peace and reconciliation

-- Recording, translating, and playing on local radio a statement by President Obama urging an end to the violence
+- Recording, translating, and playing on local radio a statement by former President Obama urging an end to the violence

 - Supporting the creation of a network of local community and interfaith religious leaders for promoting peace and reconciliation efforts